Glenda Farrell

 Glenda Farrell (June 30, 1904 – May 1, 1971) was an American actress.
-Farrell personified the smart and sassy, wisecracking blonde of the Classical Hollywood films.
-Farrell's career spanned more than 50 years, appearing in numerous Broadway plays, films and television series.
+Farrell personified the smart and sassy, wisecracking blonde of the Classic Hollywood films.
+Her career spanned more than 50 years, and she appeared in numerous Broadway plays, films and television series.
 She won an Emmy Award in 1963 for Outstanding Supporting Actress for her performance as Martha Morrison in the medical drama television series Ben Casey.

 Farrell began acting on stage as a child and continued with various theatre companies and on Broadway before signing with Warner Bros.
 A signature 1930s Warner Bros. star, Farrell appeared in films such as Little Caesar (1931), I Am a Fugitive from a Chain Gang (1932), Mystery of the Wax Museum (1933) and Lady for a Day (1933).
-Starting with Smart Blonde (1937), Farrell played Torchy Blane, a daring female reporter, in a series of popular films which later was credited by comic book writer Jerry Siegel as the inspiration for the DC Comics reporter Lois Lane.
 After leaving Warner Bros. in 1939, Farrell remained active in film, television and theatre throughout the rest of her career.

 Early life

 Farrell was born in Enid, Oklahoma.
 Her father, Charles Farrell, was a horse trader of Irish and Cherokee descent.
 Farrell's mother, Wilhelmina "Minnie" of German descent, was the driving force behind her daughter's theatre career.
 Farrell had two brothers, Dick and Gene.
 After her family moved to Wichita, Kansas, Farrell began acting on stage with a theatrical company at age seven, playing the role of Little Eva in the play Uncle Tom's Cabin.
-Farrell's mother had never achieved her desire of being an actress, encouraged and supported her daughter's acting interests.
+Farrell's mother, who had never achieved her own desire to be an actress, encouraged and supported her daughter's acting interests.
 When her family moved to San Diego, California, a teenage Farrell joined the Virginia Brissac Stock Company.
 Farrell made the third honor roll in Motion Picture Magazine's "Fame and Fortune Contest".
 Her picture and biography were featured in the magazine's April 1919 issue, which also stated that Farrell had some experience in the chorus, vaudeville, and camp entertainments.
 Farrell received a formal education at the Mount Carmel Catholic Academy.